kestra-io/docs/content/blogs/2024-10-07-3-years-of-kestra.md

 ---
-title: "3 years of Kestra, where we are from and where we go"
+title: "3 years of Kestra, From Zero to 10,000 Stars on GitHub"
-description: "This is the first time we, has Co-Founders, share the journey of Kestra from its beginning to the future we envision for Orchestration"
+description: "To mark 10k stars on GitHub, we’re sharing Kestra’s journey from its early days to what it has become today—a unified orchestration platform with a vision for the future."
 date: 2024-10-0710T12:00:00
 category: Company News
 author: